Hotels: Save up to 10% (Book online or on Mobile)

 If you don't meet these requirements, you won't even be able to board.
 You'll also need an onward ticket from Taiwan, whether you're heading back home or off to a third country.

-The online Taiwan Arrival Card (TWAC) can be completed within three days before your flight, and it's a super quick process, taking just a few minutes!
+The online Taiwan Arrival Card (TWAC) can be completed within three days prior to arrival., and it's a super quick process, taking just a few minutes!
 What a time-saver!
 And for many, depending on your nationality, you can enjoy visa-free entry to Taiwan for up to 90 days, making your journey even more seamless and exciting.

 Just a heads up, you might be asked for proof of funds and will need to declare any cash if it exceeds the limits.
 With that in mind, let's make it simple for you: